When I asked my husband what kind of cake he wanted for his birthday, he surprised me with his answer: “blackberry jam cake”.

 Well…when I served up this gluten-free, dairy-free version of blackberry jam cake, my husband flipped…he LOVED it!
 And the cake was gone by the next morning…

-This southern-style blackberry jam cake is a guaranteed crowd pleaser for any occasion, whether it’s the holidays, a birthday, Valentine’s Day, graduation, dinner party or a family reunion.
+This southern-style blackberry jam cake is a guaranteed crowd pleaser for any occasion, whether it’s the holidays, a birthday, Valentine’s Day, graduation, dinner party, a family reunion, or “just because”.
+Enjoy!

 Gluten-Free Southern-Style Blackberry Jam Cake